Sign inSign up

 STORYBOOK_SOME_ENV_VAR: ${{ secrets.STORYBOOK_SOME_ENV_VAR }}

 GitHub’s Actions, like other CI systems, can run based on any type of event.
 Our recommendation is to run Chromatic’s step on push events.
-All other event types except pull-request will not work.

 UI Test and UI Review